Unified Static and Dynamic Network: Efficient Temporal Filtering for Video Grounding: Proposed Framework

 Besides, we adopt contrastive learning~\cite{wang2022negative} as an auxiliary constraint, to fully utilize the positive and negative samples between queries and moments to provide more supervised signals.
 The noise contrastive estimation~\cite{oord2018representation} is used to estimate two conditional distributions $p(q|m)$ and $p(m|q)$.
 The former represents the probability that a query $q$ matches the video moment $m$ when giving $m$, and the latter represents the probability that a video moment $m$ matches the query $q$ when giving $q$.

-where ${Q}^B$ and ${M}^B$ are the sets of queries and moments in a training batch. $m_q \in \{m^+_q, m^-_q \}$, $m^+_q$ is the moment matched to the query $q$ (solo positive sample) and $m^-_q$ denotes the moment unmatched to $q$ in the whole training batch (multiple negative samples).
-The definition of $q_m \in \{q^+_m, q^-_m \}$ for the moment $m$ is similar to that of $m_q \in \{m^+_q, m^-_q \}$.
-The objective of contrastive learning is to guide the representation learning of the video and queries and effectively capture mutual matching information between modalities.
+where ${Q}^B$ and ${M}^B$ are the sets of queries and moments in a training batch. $m_q \in \{m^+_q, m^-_q \}$, $m^+_q$ is the moment matched to query $q$ (solo positive sample) and $m^-_q$ denotes the moment unmatched to $q$ in the training batch (multiple negative samples).
+The definition of $q_m \in \{q^+_m, q^-_m \}$ for moment $m$ is similar to that of $m_q \in \{m^+_q, m^-_q \}$.
+The objective of contrastive learning is to guide the representation learning of video and queries and effectively capture mutual matching information between modalities.
 As a result, the total loss is $\mathcal{L}=\mathcal{L}_{iou}+\mathcal{L}_{contra}$.
-The threshold of Non-Maximum Suppression (NMS) is 0.5 during inference.
+Non-Maximum Suppression (NMS) threshold is 0.5 during inference.